-On the surface, this may appear to be a win for the E-3 Hopeful Australian considering a move to the U.S., given the legislation preserves the annual 10,500 E-3 visas.
-However, a deeper analysis of Irish Immigration data reveals that like Neanderthal, the Australian E-3 Hopeful may be facing extinction, displaced by a more sophisticated species who is better adapted to finding work.
+Pundits argue that the legislation preserves the annual 10,500 E-3 visas for Australians, therefore there is no downside to Aussies.
+However, a deeper analysis of Immigration data reveals that like Neanderthal, the Australian E-3 Hopeful may be facing extinction, displaced by a more sophisticated species who is better adapted to finding work.

 The Inconvenient Truth

 For some years, The Australian Community has published articles containing Immigration data from the U.S. Departments of Homeland Security, and State.
 What is indisputable is the data showed that 5,657 new E-3 visas were picked up by Australians in 2017, but only 5,394 were used in 2018.
 If H.R.
 7164 had passed in 2018, 5,106 E-3 visas would now be available to citizens of Ireland.